A Tour of the Lives and Loves of the Art Collecting, Museum Founding Mark and Jan Hilbert

 Gordon McClelland, art historian and curator of several Hilbert Museum exhibitions, wrote, “Art can serve as a window to the past.
 This is particularly true when referring to paintings where the artist chose to visually tell a story.”
 Mark adds, “There are so many gems of storytelling in California Scene Paintings.
 These artworks, often referred to as genre paintings, were inspired by American Scene Paintings, also known as Regionalism, by artists including Thomas Hart Benton, Grant Wood, Edward Hopper and John Steuart Curry.”
 California Scene Paintings were also influenced by the early 20th century Ash Can School, an art movement portraying people, homes, restaurants, movie houses and other elements of New York City life by artists including Robert Henri, Everett Shinn and George Bellows.

-The inimitable Hilbert Collection, along with Mark’s impactful 2012 Los Angeles museum visit, encouraged the Hilberts to move forward founding their own art museum.
+The inimitable Hilbert Collection, along with Mark’s impactful 2012 museum visit, encouraged the Hilberts to move forward founding their own art museum.
 Their objective was to exhibit the many thousands of paintings they had already acquired.
 “With our diversified art collection, we had created the opportunity to present an endless variety of thematic exhibitions,” Mark says.
 "We also recognized that California Scene Painting was a largely overlooked but very important art movement, and that the artists who did this work had never been acknowledged as a group.
 We wanted to remedy that omission."

 Four years later, in 2016, the Hilbert Museum of California Art opened to great acclaim by visitors, the press and Chapman University.
 The narrative art on display afforded viewers many heartwarming scenes of the Golden State over the decades.